ABC Notation Editor

 2. Easy to edit: Modify with any text editor

-3. Small size: Much smaller than image formats
+3. Compact: Much smaller than image formats

 4. Programmable: Easy to generate and process programmatically